ihalseide/Galaga/README.md

 - Lives counter ✔️
 - Stage number display and other displays ✔️
 - High scores are saved ✔️
+- Write tests to make sure each function works as intended
 - Main menu looks correct
 - Main menu becomes a demo after inactivity
 - Enemies swoop down at the player